balqui/yacaree/README.md

 # yacaree
 On our way to a decent, revamped Python3 future version of the now somewhat old yacaree association miner (far from ready yet).

-Current version 1.2.2, the FIRST (and probably the LAST) to work under either Python 2 or Python 3.
+Currently recommended version 1.2.2, the FIRST (and probably the LAST) to work under either Python 2 or Python 3.
 Edit file choose_iface to decide whether you want a GUI or command-line interaction and run either python2 yacaree.py or python3 yacaree.py (then follow up).
 Keep reading